This Is What It's Like Navigating Social Media As A Blind Person, According To One Vet

 According to Long, the one massively popular app that does not have additional features for the visually impaired is Instagram.
 "I can't really use it," he said.

-Long says that there is no image captioning capabilities nor AI captioning.
-That's a big problem, because Instagram's interface is so photo-centric.
+Long says that there is no image-captioning capabilities nor AI captioning.
+That's a big problem, because Instagram's interface is so photocentric.

 "Instagram is so visual that it's just a nightmare," he said.
 "It's really, really hard.